mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plaindate/add/index.md

 The `duration` is handled in this way:

 - Move forward by the number of years, keeping the `monthCode` and `day` the same.
 If the `monthCode` is invalid in the resulting year (impossible for Gregorian and ISO 8601, but possible for calendars with leap months), we adjust based on the `overflow` option: for `constrain`, we pick another month according to the cultural conventions of that calendar's users.
-For example, because the leap month is usually thought of as a duplicate of the previous month, we might choose the month before the leap month.
+For example, because the leap month is usually thought of as a duplicate of another month, we may pick the month that it is a duplicate of.
 - Move forward by the number of months, adjusting the year if necessary, keeping the `day` the same.
 If the `day` is invalid in the resulting month (e.g., February 30), we adjust based on the `overflow` option: for `constrain`, we pick the closest valid day (e.g., February 28 or 29).
 - All commonly supported calendars use fixed-length weeks, so the number of weeks is just converted to the number of days.
 If the rule is more complex, we may take an approach similar to shifting months.
 - For all [non-calendar](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/Duration#calendar_durations) units (days, hours, minutes, seconds, milliseconds, microseconds, nanoseconds), they are converted to the number of days.
 Fractional part of a day is ignored.
 Then, we move forward by that number of days, adjusting the month and year if necessary.